joemasilotti/masilotti.com/_posts/2020-12-03-testing-ui-without-ui-testing.md

 ### Unit tests

 The lowest level of testing and the one folks are most familiar with.
-These test a single “unit” - usually a struct or class.
+These test a single "unit" - usually a struct or class.
 Ideally, all collaborators are mocked or stubbed out to return specific values.

 A common example is testing a HTTP client.
 When you call a specific function, with specific parameters, the `URLSession` receives a specific function call.
 The session is stubbed out and you only verify the right messages and data were passed along.

 ### Integration tests

 One level up we have integration tests.
-I like to think of these as “friendly” unit tests - they get a few different units in the same room and let them mingle.
+I like to think of these as "friendly" unit tests - they get a few different units in the same room and let them mingle.

 Integration tests start somewhere in the middle of the stack and stub out as little as possible.
 For example, testing when a specific function is called on a controller the table view adds a row.
 We might stub out a network connection, but the interaction with our model is left unaltered.